What is Venous Stripping?

 There are two very effective alternatives to vein stripping: endovenous laser treatment and sclerotherapy.

-Endovenous laser treatments entail the use of an ultrasound to guide a small catheter and laser fiber into the vein to be treated.
-Laser energy is then applied to seal the vein shut, and the vein will then be absorbed by the body.
+For endovenous laser treatments, we use the ultrasound to guide a small catheter and laser fiber into the vein.
+This is how the vein is treated.
+Then we apply laser energy to seal the vein shut, and the body absorbs the vein.

 Sclerotherapy is another alternative to vein stripping.
-The doctor will use an ultrasound to guide a needle to inject the vein with a sclerosant solution that will irritate the lining of the vein causing it to seal and eventually disappear.
+The doctor will use an ultrasound to guide a needle to inject the vein with a sclerosant solution.
+This will irritate the lining of the vein and cause it to seal and eventually disappear.

 Vein Treatment at St. Louis Laser Vein Center

 Dr. Wright and his staff are dedicated to treating patients with various vein conditions.
 Dr. Wright understands how important the correct diagnosis and treatment of vein conditions is to your overall health.
-Additionally, he is very experienced and knowledgeable about the various vein treatments, therapies, and procedures.
+Additionally, he has a lot of experience and knowledge about the various vein treatments, therapies, and procedures.